 You can leverage different types of putaway methods like based on purchase orders or based on SKU or based on product types depending upon your business needs and orders.
 This leads to efficient use of storage space, cataloging, and prevents delays.

-How To Improve Putaway Process:
+How to Improve the Putaway Process

 It's crucial to standardize these processes to maintain consistency, reduce errors, and enhance overall warehouse productivity.